SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 This gives the final answer of ``4``.

-A complete list of Swift operator precedences and associativity rules can be found in  :doc:`../ReferenceManual/Expressions`.
+For a complete list of Swift operator precedences and associativity rules, see  :doc:`../ReferenceManual/Expressions`.

 .. note::